For our 2019 Children’s Concert we received funding from the fantastic Tesco ‘Bags for Life’ Scheme. We outlined our project as follows:

 Comments from children in the audience: “That was the best thing I’ve ever seen.” ”I wish we could come again and see you do another spectacular performance”.
 “My favourite instrument was double bass.”
 “I was very interested in watching the conductor.”
 “We learnt loads.”
 “I loved how the opera singer had to sing and act at the same time.”

 Comments from a teacher “A great opportunity to experience something that wouldn’t usually be available.
 I’m so pleased the children’s cultural horizons are being expanded.
 The lessons and resources were brilliant and much appreciated.
 We learnt so much about music by doing them.”
-We are extremely grateful for funding received from Michael Francis of the Herefordshire-based firm, Practice Engine, for our 2018 Children’s Concert.
+We are always grateful to receive funding from local businesses to support this project.
+Many thanks to Tesco, Ludlow in 2019.
 Together we can help to keep orchestral playing alive.

 Childrens' Concert 2016 The Ludlow Advertiser Thursday July 23rd 2016